hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 vendors.
 By identifying your program needs early in the process, stakeholders can make you aware of potential challenges that may arise later.

-Be Aware of Data Collection Burden
+Be Sensitive to Data Collection Burden
 ==================================

-When selecting data requirements, all programs collect a prudent amount of data for program compliance and measurement and verification of results.
-When choosing what data points are mandatory for your programs, it is important to remember that every data point collected has a costs contractors to collect.
-Similarly, software vendors not only incur costs to code to custom data points, but some data points might fall significantly outside the scope of data that a modeling tools need to collect to effectively complete an energy simulation.
-Thus, it is important to collaborative with your evaluators, contractors and software vendors to identify data sets that are consistent to that being done in other programs across the country and meet the need of the program as cost efficiently as possible.
+When selecting data requirements, programs should collect just enough data for program compliance and measurement and verification of results.
+As a guiding principle, Home Performance with ENERGY STAR encourages programs to "Employ administrative procedures that minimize the burden of participation for contractors and homeowners."
+[PAGE 1 OF HPWES SPONSOR GUIDE V1.5] When choosing what data points are mandatory for your programs, it is important to remember that every data point collected has a cost to contractors to collect.
+Similarly, software vendors not only incur costs to code to custom data points, but some data points might fall significantly outside the scope of data that modeling tools need to collect to effectively complete an energy simulation.
+Thus, it is important to collaborate with your evaluators, contractors and software vendors to identify data sets that are consistent to that being done in other programs across the country and meet the need of the program as cost efficiently as possible.

 Leverage data choices made by other Program Sponsors
 ====================================================

 HPXML is easily extensible and therefore can be customized to the specific needs of a program.
-That said, Program Sponsors should first look at the data sets being implemented by other program around the country.
-When a program is using a specification to collect data, too much customization can push significant development costs of automation of the data collection process for that specific program onto other parties (software tool vendors and service providers).
-To streamline implementation and best leverage efforts from other programs it is best to coordination with other Program Sponsors to minimize the number of program-specific data fields required in your jurisdiction.
+That said, {Program Sponsors should first look at the data sets being implemented by other program around the country} THIS SENTENCE WAS JUST SAID IN THE PRIOR PARAGRAPH.
+TRY TO REFRAIN FROM REPITIION].
+When a program is using a [SHOULD THERE BE AN ADJECTIVE HERE?
+PERHAPS "UNIQUE"] specification to collect data, too much customization can push significant development costs of automation of the data collection process for that specific program onto other parties (software tool vendors and service providers).
+To streamline implementation and best leverage efforts from other programs it is best to coordinatE with other Program Sponsors to minimize the number of program-specific data fields required in your jurisdiction.
 This can help reduce costs for tool vendors, speed up the software approval process, and make more tools available for program areas.